Zaex/set-tools/README.md

-# rel-tools
+# elaborate

-Currently in alpha.
-A few extra set tools extending and piggybacking on the clojure.set library.
+A few extra tools that are extensions to the base packages clojure provides.

+Currently in alpha, so do not use in production.
+You have been warned.